Quantum gravity and inventory accumulation: Inventory trajectories: setup and theorem statement

 \begin{proposition} It is $\mu$ almost surely the case that for every $m \in \mathbb Z$, we have $\phi(m) \not\in \{-\infty, \infty\}$.
 In other words, every $X(j)$ has a unique match, almost surely, so that $\phi$ is an involution on $\mathbb Z$. \end{proposition}

 \begin{proof} We first claim that this holds whenever $X(m) \in \{\C,\H \}$.
 Observe that the net number of burgers (i.e., the number of burger symbols minus the number of order symbols) added between times $m$ and $n$, as a function of $n$, is a simple random walk on $\mathbb Z$.
 It follows that there will almost surely exist values of $n>m$ for which this quantity is arbitrarily negative, and hence $X(m+1,n)$ contains an arbitrarily long sequence of orders.
+(Recall that the number of orders in $X(m+1,n)$ is non-decreasing as $n$ increases.)
 If $X(m) = \C$, then the first time that a $\ch$ or $\x$ is added to this list of orders will be a time at which $X(m)$ is consumed; thus, on the event that $m$ has no match it is almost surely the case that the number of $\h$ orders in $X(m+1,n)$ tends to infinity as $n \to \infty$ while the number of $\ch$ orders remains zero.
 If this happens for some $m$, then there cannot be an $m'$ for which the same thing happens with the roles of hamburgers and cheeseburgers reversed (since $X(m+1,m')$ is a fixed finite length word --- appending it on the left cannot remove an arbitrarily long sequence of $\ch$ elements from the corresponding reduced word).
 Thus, it is almost surely the case that either every cheeseburger added (at any integer time) is ultimately consumed or every hamburger added (at any integer time) is ultimately consumed.
-Since each of these two events is translation invariant, the zero-one law for translation invariant events implies that each has probability zero or probability one.
+Since each of these two events is translation invariant, the zero-one law for translation invariant events (see any textbook with an introduction to ergodic decompositions, e.g., \cite{georgii2011gibbs}) implies that each has probability zero or probability one.
 As observed above, the union of these two events has probability one, so by symmetry each of them separately has $\mu$ probability one.
 Thus, $\mu$ a.s.\ {\em every} burger of either type is ultimately consumed, which implies the claim.
 A similar argument (in the reverse direction) shows that $\phi(n)$ is a.s.\ finite whenever $X(n) \in \{\ch,\h,\x \}$. \end{proof}

 The following is an immediate consequence of the above construction:

 \begin{proposition} The reduced word $X(1,n)$ contains precisely those $X(k)$ corresponding to the $k \in \{1,2,\ldots,n\}$ for which $\phi(k) \not \in \{1,2,\ldots,n\}$.
 In other words, it contains the list of unmatched orders (in order of appearance in the sequence $X(1), X(2), \ldots, X(n)$) followed by the ordered list of unmatched burgers (in order of appearance in $X(1), X(2), \ldots, X(n)$). \end{proposition}